philips-software/go-nih-signer/README.md

 # Go HSDP Signer

 This package implements the HSDP API signing algorithm.
-You can sign a http.Request instances
+You can sign a http.Request instance

 ## Usage